 Field Placement Registration

 You need to enter all of your field placement information online and submit it electronically for approval.
 The Request for Approval is located on our website www.wcl.american.edu.
 All field placements must be approved; simply because the externship is listed in our database does not signify automatic approval.
-If your employer is not already in our database, you will be adding a "new employer," so please expect a slight delay for our review.
-When your placement is approved, you will receive an email approval email which is your Registration Form and contains links for the two required contracts (Student and Employer).
+If your field placement is not already in our database, you will be adding a "new placement," so please expect a slight delay for our review.
+When your placement is approved, you will receive an email approval email which is your Registration Form and contains links for the two required contracts (Student and Field Placement).
 You are responsible for: printing the contracts and signature page; obtaining the signature of your attorney field supervisor;** and signing that you have read the Student Contract.
 Finally, obtain a signature from the Externship Office and submit the form to the Registrar.